Pieces (film): Contemporary

+Retrospective

 In a retrospective review, Alex McLevy of The A.V.
 Club wrote that the film's "narrative is pedestrian as hell, but damn, the execution.
 The movie manages to luck into that ideal combination of over-the-top bloodshed, gratuitous nudity (of both male and female types, though the latter is, as expected, the mainstage show), and unintentional absurdity for which enthusiasts of the genre are perpetually on the hunt".
 Bill Gibron of PopMatters wrote of the film: "Thanks to VHS and the thriving home video market, the sleazoid shocker became an instant cult classic...
 Pieces is the kind of fright film that sneaks up on you.
 It is really nothing more than your standard slasher effort with a chainsaw doing all the slice and dice (well, there are a couple of knife kills thrown in for good massacre measure)".

+Meagan Navarro of Bloody Disgusting praised the film in a 2024 retrospective, writing: "Pieces has everything you could ever hope for in exploitation slasher cinema.
+Gratuitous nudity (both male and female), insane carnage, goofy dialogue, and an overall sense of gleeful reckless abandon makes for a film that's one of the goriest slashers of the ‘80s, and still a perfect crowd pleaser over 40 years later."
+Todd Gilchrist of IGN made similar praise of the film, describing it as "a work of manic inspiration whose weirdest and wildest moments are strangely as integral as the ones bound indelibly to its utterly conventional plot.
+It's silly, it's absurd, it makes no sense, and whole scenes come and go without a link to anything else in the film, but it may be some of the most fun you'll have being scared at the movies."

 Film scholar Scott Aaron Stine was less laudatory of the film, writing that it blends elements of the giallo and the slasher film "without adding anything new to either".
-Scholar John Kenneth Muir notes that the film features sequences "so poorly staged" that they "elicit laughter", ultimately deeming the film "utterly absurd from start to finish".
+Scholar John Kenneth Muir said that the film features sequences "so poorly staged" that they "elicit laughter", ultimately deeming the film "utterly absurd from start to finish".